-The Kingdom of God is when we are with God, and we know God is with us now.
-So we have the Kingdom of God with us today - it is inside us as we are baptised, it is at Church when we are with God and in Holy Communion, and it is everywhere as God is everywhere.
+The Kingdom of God is when we are with God.
+We know God is with us now.
+So, we have the

+Kingdom of God with us today - it is inside us since Baptism.
+When we are at Church, we are with God.
+The Kingdom of God is everywhere as God is everywhere.